18F/tock/docs/deployment-process.md

 cf bind-service <APP_INSTANCE> tock-database
 ```

+#### cloud.gov identity provider service

+Tock uses the cloud.gov identity provider service to provide authentication via
+cloud.gov UAA application for it's users.

+#### cloud.gov service account

+Tock uses the cloud.gov service account service to provide deployer accounts for
+staging and production environments.

+### CircleCI continuous integration, delivery, and deployment

+Tock uses CircleCI to continuously integrate code, deliver the code to staging
+servers, and deploy the latest release to production servers.

 ### New Relic environment variables

 Basic New Relic configuration is done in [newrelic.ini](../newrelic.ini), with
 additional settings specified in each deployment environment's manifest file.

-As described in [Environment variables](environment.md), you will need
+As described in [Environment variables](#cloud-foundry-environment-variables), you will need
 to supply the `NEW_RELIC_LICENSE_KEY` as part of each deployment's
 [User Provided Service](#user-provided-service-ups).